cagricolak/CoreCharts/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT - see the [LICENSE.md](LICENSE.md) file for details

 ## Bug Report